Internet Accuracy ProjectInternet Accuracy Project

 Hobbies of various celebrities

-Below you will find a listing of hobbies enjoyed by various celebrities.
+Below you will find a listing of hobbies and leisure pursuits enjoyed by various celebrities.

 If you're looking for more in-depth biographical information, each of the entries below offers a link to a detailed biographical profile of that individual.
 Pursuant to our work here at Internet Accuracy Project, most of the profiles also contain error corrections for some of the most common errors you'll find in reference books and on the Web, along with source information utilized for those error corrections.